Home » Adding Emphasis is Business Emails and Communications

 The email I received checked all those boxes.

-None of the above contribute to a positive impression or to encourage long-term business relationships.
-That’s why I recommend that you choose your words carefully instead of having to rely on formatting to make a point.
+None of the above contribute to a positive impression or encourage long-term business relationships.
+That’s why I recommend choosing your words carefully instead of relying on formatting to make a point.

-There are always alternatives in choosing verbiage to get your point across with the intended importance.
-Suppose you are not a skilled communicator with the written word, no time like the present to improve those skills.
+There are always alternatives in choosing verbiage to communicate your point with the intended importance.
+Suppose you are not a skilled communicator with the written word; no time like the present to improve those skills.
 This is what email is, after all.

 Say No! to Formatting

 Many business groups and forums allow users to post messages with added smileys and format their text for font, size, and color.
-When you are marketing your business in forums, groups and blogs, avoid using formatting as a communication crutch.
+When marketing your business in forums, groups, and blogs, avoid formatting as a communication crutch.

 For business efforts, this is a situation of just because you can doesn’t mean you do.
 Think of formatting as the exception to the rule.
-Let your command of the written word get your point across without relying on formatting to do so for you.
+Let your command of the written word and vocabulary use get your point across without relying on formatting to do so for you.

 Intent is Intent

-Caps, larger fonts, bolder and in red type will indicate a strong comment or point of view.
+Caps, larger fonts, bolder, and red type will indicate a strong comment or point of view.
 Anticipate a reaction that is above and beyond what you may have intended.

 If you ask anyone to read an email out loud that includes caps, they will almost always raise their voice when reading capped text.
-Watch how they increase the emphasis on the larger, bolder, or red text.
+Watch how they emphasize the larger, bolder, or red text.

 You’ve lost control of your message.
 Willingly and based on the formatting choices you make.

-Learning how to communicate without formatting is an actual skill, and few make much effort to hone it.
+Learning to communicate without formatting is an actual skill, and few try to hone it.
 Imagine how you can stand out from your perceived competitors by always having a cogent communication style regardless of the difficulty of the situation.

 Work towards communicating with clarity simply by the words you choose and how you choose to use them.
 Not relying on bolding, font size, caps, or colors is the true sign of a skilled communicator and professional.